-These crispy keto zucchini fries elevate zucchini into a flavorful, irresistible snack.
+These crispy baked zucchini fries elevate zucchini into a flavorful, irresistible snack.

-They are one of my favorite ways to make zucchini.
+They are one of my favorite ways to prepare zucchini.
 Other good zucchini recipes include zucchini lasagna, zucchini chips, and zucchini noodles.
-Grilled zucchini and roasted zucchini are excellent too.
+Grilled zucchini and roasted zucchini are excellent, too.

 Jump to: